-The People & Culture Manager will ensure that there is robust RIDDOR record-keeping and in particular that the following are recorded:
+The HR Manager will ensure there is robust RIDDOR record-keeping and in particular the following are recorded:

-- Any accident, occupational disease or dangerous occurrence that is reportable under RIDDOR - Any other occupational accident causing injuries that result in a worker being away from work or incapacitated for more than three consecutive days (not counting the day of the accident but including any weekends or other rest days).
+Any work related accident, occupational disease or dangerous occurrence that is reportable under RIDDOR.

+Any other occupational accident causing injuries that result in a worker being away from work or incapacitated for more than three consecutive days (not counting the day of the accident but including any weekends or other rest days).
 These do not have to be reported unless the incapacitation period exceeds seven days.